frax: Fast Robot Kinematics and Dynamics in JAX: Conclusion

 \subsection{Limitations and Future Work}

 \texttt{frax} is more minimal than other libraries like Pinocchio and MJX, but this is by design, resulting in high performance on a restricted setting.
-While writing a C++ controller using Pinocchio can lead to moderately faster control rates, \texttt{frax} provides a much more flexible Python-based AD-compatible interface that can actually be deployed on hardware for kilohertz-rate control (as in \cite{morton2025oscbf}).
+While C++ can lead to moderately faster control rates (and potentially further improved speed with code generation \cite{carpentier2019pinocchio}), \texttt{frax} provides a much more flexible Python-based AD-compatible interface that is sufficiently fast for kilohertz-rate control on hardware \cite{morton2025oscbf}.
 And, while MJX can provide a full simulation environment for training RL policies, \texttt{frax} can complement these environments (e.g. a low-level controller for an end-effector action space), and is more flexible for other parallelized applications such as planning.
 Additionally, \texttt{frax} does not currently focus on solving global IK problems, which is best handled by other libraries \cite{kim2025pyroki}.

-Future directions for the library include (as an inexhaustive list) (1) support for collision geometries beyond just spheres and planes, especially capsules, boxes, and ellipsoids; (2) implementations of ABA, analytical derivatives of RNEA, and direct inversion of the mass matrix \cite{carpentier2018analytical, carpentier2019pinocchio}\footnote{Initial experiments indicate that these methods are not well suited to vectorization, and often, it seems to be more practical and faster to just call a Cholesky-based inversion or solve method on the mass matrix.}; and (3) Improved support for more classes of robots (e.g. quadrupeds) and more built-in collision models for common robots.
+Future directions for the library include (as an inexhaustive list) (1) support for collision geometries beyond just spheres and planes, especially capsules, boxes, and ellipsoids; (2) implementations of ABA, analytical derivatives of RNEA, and direct inversion of the mass matrix \cite{carpentier2018analytical, carpentier2019pinocchio}\footnote{Initial experiments indicate that these methods are not well suited to vectorization, and often, it seems to be more practical and faster to just call a Cholesky-based inversion or solve method on the mass matrix.}; and (3) improved support for more classes of robots (e.g. quadrupeds) and more built-in collision models for common robots.
 And, while we have mainly focused on \texttt{frax}'s application to robot control, the dynamics and automatic differentiation support will be beneficial for a wide range of future planners and nonlinear optimization methods in robotics.